web-platform-dx/developer-research/mdn-short-surveys/2026-05-10-understanding-baseline/README.md

 ## Question

 An HTML element is labeled as "Baseline widely available."
 Mark all that apply to this feature

-a.
-It works in all major browsers latest releases
+1. It works in all major browsers latest releases
-b.
-It works with assistive technologies (e.g. screen-readers, voice control, keyboard control, etc)
+2. It works with assistive technologies (e.g. screen-readers, voice control, keyboard control, etc)
-c.
-It works in Web Views
+3. It works in Web Views
-d.
-It's available in major browsers' releases over a year ago.
+4. It's available in major browsers' releases over a year ago.
-e.
-None of the above
+5. None of the above
-f.
-I don't read Baseline support data
+6. I don't read Baseline support data

 ## Interpretation